Tourism, temples and information kiosks

 “The research highlights that the most accessible city in Europe is Luxembourg, with 18.56 percent accessible accommodation available, 33.33 percent accessible attractions, a fully accessible airport, an Access City award and an ongoing council campaign for accessibility.

-The small European city had won third prize at the Access City Award 2018 after it actively raised awareness of various disabilities to reduce the stigma associated with them and coined the term “specific needs” to reframe the way people discuss disabilities.
+The small European city won third prize at the Access City Award 2018 after it actively raised awareness of various disabilities.
+It reduced the stigma associated with them and coined the term “specific needs” to reframe the way people discuss disabilities.

 In addition, the city overhauled its public transport system to improve accessibility for all residents and visitors.